the-turing-way/the-turing-way/book/content/version_control/02/vcs-github.md

 git push -u origin master
 ```

-Naturally the exact same procedure applies to you if you want to clone someone else's repository.
+The exact same procedure applies to you if you want to clone someone else's repository.

 #### Pull requests

-So everyone's got a copy of the code and they're merrily working away on it, how do collaborators share their work?
+When everyone's has a copy of the code that they're on, they can *push* their changes to the online repository.
-Pull requests.
+However, if you can not the owner of that repository, you will be able share your work with the help of *pull requests*.

-A pull request is a request for a person to *pull* someone else's changes into their version on the project.
+A pull request allows a contributor to request the owner *pull* your changes into their version of the project.
 Say person A has made changes they want to share with person B.
 On GitHub Person A needs to go to person B's copy of the project and click the "New pull request" button.
 From there they can indicate which of their branches they would like person B to pull changes from, and which branch they want the changes pulled to.